USS S-27: Grounding and loss

-By 03:30, the pounding of the sea had increased, and S-27 commanding officer, Lieutenant H. L. Jukes, made plans to move the greater part of her crew off, and her crew set up a ferry system, using a rubber boat and lines rigged between the submarine and the beach.
-Men, provisions, clothing, guns, and medical supplies were transferred safely to Amchitka.
-By 11:00, all but six of her crew — Jukes and five others — were ashore.
+By 03:30, the pounding of the sea had increased and plans were made to move the greater part of her crew off.
+A ferry system, using a rubber boat and lines rigged between the ship and the beach, was set up.
+Men, provisions, clothing, guns, and medical supplies were transferred safely.
+By 11:00, all but six of her crew, the commanding officer and five others, were ashore.
 The men still aboard destroyed S-27s equipment and burned her classified material.
-By 15:30, S-27′s side plating was loose and her torpedo room was flooding and three of the remaining men went ashore.
-At 15:50, the last three men — the radioman, the executive officer, and Jukes — left the submarine.
+By 15:30, S-27s side plating was loose and her torpedo room was flooding and three of the remaining men went ashore.
+At 15:50, the last three men, the radioman, the executive officer, and commanding officer, left the submarine.

-S-27′s crew spent the night of 19–20 June 1942 in an unsheltered cove.
+S-27s crew spent the night of 19–20 June 1942, in an unsheltered cove.
 On 20 June 1942, the crew set up camp at Constantine Harbor, using buildings and heating equipment there which had survived a Japanese bombing.
 By 21 June 1942, the camp was fully organized, with established routines, including sentries and lookouts.
 Trips to and from the cove continued for three days.
-S-27 crewmembers reboarded her on 21 and 22 June 1942 to take off more supplies, but thereafter, the presence of poisonous chlorine gas due to the reaction of seawater with her battery cells precluded further visits.
+S-27 was reboarded on 21 and 22 June 1942, to take off more supplies, but thereafter, the presence of poisonous chlorine gas due, to the reaction of seawater with her battery cells, precluded further visits.

-On 24 June 1942, a U.S. Navy PBY Catalina flying boat piloted by Lieutenant, junior grade, Julius A. Raven, USNR, on a routine flight spotted the activity at Constantine Harbor, landed, and took off 15 of the survivors.
+On 24 June 1942, a US Navy PBY Catalina flying boat on a routine flight spotted the activity at Constantine Harbor, landed and took off 15 of the survivors.
 On 25 June 1942, three planes arrived to take off the remainder.
-The men destroyed all guns they had salvaged from S-27 before they departed, leaving behind nothing except S-27′s abandoned wreck and canned provisions, blankets, and winter clothing.
+The men destroyed all guns they had salvaged from S-27 before they departed, leaving behind nothing except S-27s abandoned wreck and canned provisions, blankets, and winter clothing.